 13. In 1774, colonial Americans had the highest standard of living on the earth and paid an average of 1.5% in taxes.

 14. An 18th-century American businessman named Timothy Dexter faked his own death to see how people would react.
 About 3,000 people attended Dexter's mock wake.
-Dexter did not see his wife cry, and after he revealed the hoax, he caned her for not grieving his death sufficiently.
+Dexter did not see his wife cry, and after he revealed the hoax, then he caned her for not grieving his death sufficiently.

 15. In 1713, Venetian Baroque composer Giuseppe Tartini dreamt that he had sold his soul to the devil.
 In the dream, the devil played a masterful sonata with his voilin.
 When Tartini woke up, he composed Violin Sonata in G minor.